 Posted on: 31st January 2020

 When a business comes face to face with a major event such as a restructure, sale or insolvency, it would be unsurprising if you have concerns.
-If your workplace is making changes that may affect your, read on.
+If your workplace is making adjustments which may result in changes to workplacein your sector, read on.

-My employer is proposing to make changes to my pension scheme and has started a consultation process
+My employer is proposing to make changes to myscheme and has started a consultation process

-If this happens, your employer will advise the trustees/administrator of your pension scheme accordingly.
+If changes to workplace pensions are under review, your employer will advise the trustees/administrator of your pension scheme accordingly.
 They will then contact you in writing and the correspondence from them will formally set out the proposed changes.

 The trustees of your scheme or employer will speak with a range of stakeholders about your pension and how to secure the best way forward.
 This will include professional advisers, trustees and, if applicable, a union or their representatives.
 These discussions will likely involve the closing of your scheme.
 As such, the trustees of your pension provider will formally speak with you about the proposed change and how it will affect you.
 This may coincide with correspondence from your employer/former employer.